overlyorange/apps-script-jml/readme.md

 ## Usage

 The project addds a new UI element to the sheet.
 When called, a sidebar appears displaying a dropdown of all users in the workspace (admin privileges may be necessary).
 Once a user has been selected, their current state inside each JML procedure is read in and displayed in the sidebar.
-Steps can be checked an unchecked, descriptions can be toggled, and apps script function can be called by clicking the corresponding button.
+Steps can be checked an unchecked, descriptions can be toggled, and apps script function can be called by clicking corresponding buttons.